Best Projector Under $500 in 2026: NexiGo PJ40 Pro Wins (Tested)

 • Built-in speakers are loud but basic quality

-The Elephas W1K finished first in the viewing experience test, ahead of projectors hundreds more.
+The Elephas W1K finished first in the viewing experience test, ahead of projectors hundreds of dollars more.
 Its tone mapping and image processing produce a noticeably better picture than the raw specs suggest - 735 ANSI lumens with 2883:1 contrast and excellent image processing.
-The built-in NetRange OS includes full Netflix support (which most cheap projectors lack).
-If you want a plug-and-play smart projector with the best picture quality under $500, this is it.
+The built-in NetRange OS includes full Netflix support, which most cheap projectors lack.
+If you want a plug-and-play smart projector with the best picture quality under $500 and you do not need a gaming mode, this is the one.
+It is the runner-up only because the NexiGo PJ40 Pro is more versatile.

 Dangbei N2